 My secret is to set aside 1/4 cup of cake batter and bake it for 10 minutes on a tray covered with greased parchment paper.
 It results in a thin layer of red velvet batter that you can crumble in pieces and use as cake decoration.

 This recipe serves a double-layer keto cake with 12 slices.
 Therefore, you won’t be able to eat the whole cake quickly, except if it is a celebration cake to share.
-Good news, you can freeze the leftover of keto cake slices in airtight containers.
+The good news, you can freeze the leftover of keto cake slices in airtight containers.
 Or, simply store the cake in a cake box in the fridge for up to 3 days.

 More keto cakes recipes